great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/connect_to_data_overview.md

 ## Accessing your Datasource from your Data Context

-If you need to directly access your Datasource in the future, the `context.datasources` method of your Data Context will provide a convenient way to do so.
-If you want to view the configuration you can use `context.datasources['my_datasource_name'].yaml()`.
+If you need to directly access your Datasource in the future, the `context.fluent_datasources` attribute of your Data Context will provide a convenient way to do so. you want to view the configuration you can use `context.fluent_datasources['my_datasource_name'].yaml()`.

 ## Retrieving Batches of data with your Datasource